youjob13/yandex-alisa/README.md

 ### Installation

-Follow these steps to get your development environment running: `npm run dev`
+Follow these steps to get your development environment running:

+1. `npm install`
+2. `npm run dev`